A GUIDE TO YOUR PENSION TRANSFER

 (NB-It can take several weeks for the receiving funds to convert the GBP Sterling to $ AUS)

-- The balance of the funds after fees and charges are then invested by your financial advisor in accordance with your retirement investment strategy.
+- The balance of the funds are then invested by your financial advisor in accordance with your retirement investment strategy.

 A GUIDE TO YOUR DB TRANSFER